fyd113/team163/README.md

 Each dataset was cleaned in OpenRefine to remove the missing values issue and create a common key to join them later as given below.

 ### C. Integrate all the datasets in a single database.
-1. Each dataset has different granularity in terms of GEOID.
-The demographics datasets are till Block Group level while some other datasets are till Tract or County levels.
-So they are integrate by running following Jupyter Notebook:
+Each dataset has different granularity in terms of GEOID.
+For example, the demographics datasets are till Block Group level while some other datasets are till Tract or County levels.
+We have decided to use the granularity till the Block Group level for our project because it is the smallest geographical unit for which the census bureau publishes sample data.
+So the individual datasets are integrated by running following Jupyter Notebook:
 `Process_database_notebook_ver2.ipynb`